sydney-react-study/intro-to-react/mentor_instructions/README.md

 3. Import the menuData in the App.js file as well as the menuItem component.
 Add the following props to menuItem - emoji, label, name, description, price
 4. Assign the data for the first item in the menuData to the props eg. `name={menuData[0].name}`
 5. Explain how we could have a menuItem in App.js for every item on our menu but this isn't very dynamic.
 So we want to use the map method so we can dynamically render a menuItem for every item in the data.
 Explanation for map is in the README.
 Make sure you update the `props` and add a `key` using the index.

+## Adding state

+1. Add state to the App.js file (we add it to App.js because it's used in both menuItem and Order).
+Order will be an empty array and cost will be 0.
+2. Create the handleUpdate function in App.js.
+Explain [parameters, arguments](https://codeburst.io/parameters-arguments-in-javascript-eb1d8bd0ef04), setState and concatenate
+3. The button is in MenuItem so when we click on the button we need to call the method in App.js.
+To do this we will need to pass the method to menuItem as a prop and call the prop with onClick
+4. Use the react devtools to see state updating when the button is clicked